oxinabox/oxinabox.github.io/_posts/2017-12-18-7-Binary-Classifier-Libraries-in-Julia.md

  - Not linearly seperable
     - You can't draw a line such that on one since is all the blue parts and on the other is all the nonblue parts.
  - Not connected
-    - The stars for example are entirely separated by blue background regions
+    - The stars, for example, are entirely separated by blue background regions
  - Not convex
-    - With in a section of one color, you can draw a line between two points in the same colored region and have it exit that section, then reenter.
+    - With-in a section of one color, you can draw a line between two points in the same colored region and have it exit that section, then reenter.
  - Unbalanced classes
     - Most of the image is blue.

-So it seams like a good problem.
+So it seams like a good, difficult, problem.

 ![Australian Flag](https://upload.wikimedia.org/wikipedia/en/thumb/b/b9/Flag_of_Australia.svg/800px-Flag_of_Australia.svg.png)